 “Check your cables.
-There’s nothing wrong with this poor girl besides you making her stand like a fool.”
+There’s nothing wrong with this poor girl beside you making her stand there like a fool.”
 The female security guard scolded him.
-“You’re free to go ma’am, I’m sorry for the delay.”
+“You’re free to go, ma’am.
+I’m sorry for the delay.”

 I grabbed my oversized purse from the conveyor belt.
 I had been sure to leave nearly nothing in it besides a book and my cellphone.
 I didn’t want to give them any excuse to have to go through my bag.

 “Girl, you’re magic.”
 Jason teased as we waited for the elevator.

 “I was magic.
 I’m not sure I have much left after that.”
 I rested my head on his shoulder.
 “I haven’t had to project this much glamour in a long time.”

 “How long do you think it’ll hold?”
 He asked as we stepped into the empty lift.

 “Don’t worry,” Jason said, setting the alarm sub-basements on his watch.“We’ll be out before that.”

 The deeper we went into the sub-basements, the woozier I became.
 I could feel the iron surrounding the elevator.
 I needed to be outside in the sun, near the sea, to regain my energy.
 Jason was worried, though he didn’t verbalize it.
 I knew by how close he held me.

 “I know, my love,” he kissed the top of my head.
 “You always do.”